cjohansen/portfolio/README.md

 ## Status

-Portfolio is stable and ready to use, but not yet feature complete.
+Portfolio is stable and ready to use.
 APIs documented in this document are final and will not change.
 APIs not explicitly documented in this document, especially those pertaining to extending and customizing the UI, may still be subject to change.

 Is Portfolio good enough that you can port over from Storybook?
 Probably, yes.
 If you're using Storybook extensions not covered by Portfolio, open an issue.